sicara/sicarator/README.md

   npm install
   ```

-- To be able to run current dev version of the project, you can use the following command in your project directory :
+- To be able to run current dev version of the project, you can use the following command in your project directory:
     ```bash
   npm link
     ```
-  Next time you run yo sicarator, dev version will be used.
-If you want to go back to the production version you can re-run :
+  Next time you run `yo sicarator`, dev version will be used.
+If you want to go back to the production version you can re-run:
   ```bash
   npm install -g git+https://github.com/sicara/sicarator
   ```
 ### Dev tools
-- For debugging, you can run :
+- For debugging, you can run:
   ```bash
   npx --node-options="--inspect" yo sicarator
   ```